getify/You-Dont-Know-JS/async & performance/ch1.md

 ajax( "http://some.url.2", response );
 ```

-We process the data set in maximum sized chunks of 1000 items.
-By doing so, we ensure a short running "process", even if that means many more subsequent "processes", as the interleaving onto the event loop queue will give us a much more responsive (performance) site/app.
+We process the data set in maximum-sized chunks of 1,000 items.
+By doing so, we ensure a short-running "process," even if that means many more subsequent "processes," as the interleaving onto the event loop queue will give us a much more responsive (performant) site/app.

-Of course, we're not interaction-coordinating the ordering of any of these "processes", so the order of results in `res` won't be predictable.
+Of course, we're not interaction-coordinating the ordering of any of these "processes," so the order of results in `res` won't be predictable.
 If ordering was required, you'd need to use interaction techniques like those we discussed earlier, or ones we will cover in later chapters of this book.

-We use the `setTimeout(..0)` (hack) for async scheduling, which basically just means "stick this function at the end of the current event loop queue".
+We use the `setTimeout(..0)` (hack) for async scheduling, which basically just means "stick this function at the end of the current event loop queue."

 **Note:** `setTimeout(..0)` is not technically inserting an item directly onto the event loop queue.
 The timer will insert the event at its next opportunity.
 For example, two subsequent `setTimeout(..0)` calls would not be strictly guaranteed to be processed in call order, so it *is* possible to see various conditions like timer drift where the ordering of such events isn't predictable.
-In node.js, a similar approach is `process.nextTick(..)`.
+In Node.js, a similar approach is `process.nextTick(..)`.
 Despite how convenient (and usually more performant) it would be, there's not a single direct way (at least yet) across all environments to ensure async event ordering.
 We cover this topic in more detail in the next section.

 ## Jobs

-As of ES6, there's a new concept layered on top of the event loop queue, called the "Job queue".
-The most likely exposure you'll have to it is with the asynchronous behavior of promises (see Chapter 3).
+As of ES6, there's a new concept layered on top of the event loop queue, called the "Job queue."
+The most likely exposure you'll have to it is with the asynchronous behavior of Promises (see Chapter 3).

 Unfortunately, at the moment it's a mechanism without an exposed API, and thus demonstrating it is a bit more convoluted.
-So we're going to have to just describe it conceptually, such that when we discuss async behavior with promises in Chapter 3, you'll understand how those actions are being scheduled and processed.
+So we're going to have to just describe it conceptually, such that when we discuss async behavior with Promises in Chapter 3, you'll understand how those actions are being scheduled and processed.

 So, the best way to think about this that I've found is that the "Job queue" is a queue hanging off the end of every tick in the event loop queue.
 Certain async-implied actions that may occur during a tick of the event loop will not cause a whole new event to be added to the event loop queue, but will instead add an item (aka Job) to the end of the current tick's Job queue.